MikeMalec/AndroidTracker/README.md

 App for tracking route.
 Besides showing routes on a map, it also displays basic information like time, distance, and avg speed.
+The user is also able to save the route and later check its statistics and display it on the map.
 App uses foreground service for constant tracking.

 ![Alt text](appimages/1.png?raw=true "")